byte4RR4Y/rock4se-image-builder/README.md

 You will find your image in the output folder.

 # Run qemu emulation of your  build

-IMPORTANT it emulates 2x Cortex-A72 and 4x Cortex-M53 cores, so at least you need 6 CPU cores

 ## For example:
 ---------------------------------------------------